-In order to try and maintain quality Google has put out a set of guidelines for webmasters to follow.
+In order to try and maintain quality, Google has put out a set of guidelines for webmasters to follow.

-Basically they want webmasters to put out quality content, not build backlinks and not worry much about SEO.
-All in all let Google figure everything out.
+Basically, they want webmasters to put out quality content, not build backlinks and not worry much about SEO.
+All in all, let Google figure everything out.
 They claim Google is very smart and as long as you are putting out a quality website your site will rank for what it’s supposed to.
 That’s fine and dandy for Google but they aren’t running YOUR business.

 I always like to equate Google to the stock market.
-Slightly volatile, nobody really knows exactly what’s going to happen but they are definitely ways to do things smarter.
+Slightly volatile, nobody really knows exactly what’s going to happen but there are definitely ways to do things smarter.
 You could just take your money, buy a few stocks without doing much research and hope for the best.
 Or you could do what you can to maximize your chances of seeing a good return by researching the stocks that are a good bet and putting yourself in the best position to make money.

 SEO is similar.
 Nothing you do is guaranteed but there are definitely ways to put yourself in a better position to get high rankings for more keywords.